-Market-Based Financial Crises, Liquidity, and Self-reinforcing Price Movements
+Market-Based Financial Crises, Liquidity, and Self-Reinforcing Price Movements

-The need to shift emphasis from bank runs to "market gridlock" as a source of systemic risk has arisen from a number of factors, not least the success of policies aimed at preventing runs mentioned earlier.
+The shift of emphasis from bank runs to "market gridlock" as a source of systemic risk has arisen from a number of factors, not least the success of policies aimed at preventing bank runs mentioned earlier.
 In addition, financial crises now manifest themselves in markets rather than in institutions because financial intermediation has moved into markets and away from institutions.
 This "disintermediation" in financial activity has been particularly pronounced in the United States in the last thirty years.
 For example, in 1975, commercial banks and thrifts held 56 percent of total credit to households and businesses; by 2005, this figure had dropped to 33 percent.
-A large fraction of financial assets-both equity and debt-are sold directly by issuers/borrowers to investors, especially institutional investors, via stock and bond markets, effectively bypassing traditional banking.
+A large fraction of financial assets-both equity and debt is sold directly by issuers/borrowers to investors, especially institutional investors, via stock and bond markets, with traditional banking effectively bypassed.

 The shift from a bank-based to a market-based financial system has expanded the types of activities that banks and other financial intermediaries engage in and the assets that they invest in.
 The large financial institutions at the core of the system have expanded their activities to intermediate the movement of capital among the various other participants in multiple ways.
-They assist businesses in the issuance of new stocks and bonds directly into the market (investment banking), intermediate to buy and sell stocks and bonds (market making) after issuance on behalf of clients (broker dealers/trading desks), manage asset portfolios on behalf of individuals and institutions (asset management), and lend directly to households and businesses (traditional commercial banking).
-The consolidation of financial activity has produced a general trend toward the formation of large, complex institutions at the core of the financial system.
+They assist businesses in the issuance of new stocks and bonds directly into the market (investment banking), intermediate to buy and sell stocks and bonds (market making) after issuance on behalf of clients (brokerdealers/trading desks), manage asset portfolios on behalf of individuals and institutions (asset management), and lend directly to households and businesses (traditional commercial banking).
+A general trend toward consolidation of financial activity has led to the formation of large, complex institutions at the core of the financial system.
 At the same time, however, disintermediation has increased the importance of "end-user" financial institutions that invest in securities on behalf of households and firms.
-These include mostly unleveraged institutional investors (mutual funds, pension funds) as vehicles for household savings as well as more lightly regulated and more leveraged risk-bearing entities (hedge funds).
+These include mostly unleveraged institutional investors (mutual funds, pension funds) as vehicles for household savings as well as more lightly regulated and more leveraged risk-bearing entities (hedge funds).2